 WHAT’S ALL THIS?

-The Gabriel Caruana Foundation is calling emerging contemporary artists/artist collectives based in Malta to submit their interest in showing their work at The Mill as part of our SPRING programme.
-The Foundation will dedicate a space at The Mill and on our online platforms for a 3-week period to the selected artist/artist collectives.
+The Gabriel Caruana Foundation is issuing its second call for emerging contemporary artists/artist collectives from/based in Malta to submit their interest in showing their work at The Mill as part of our SPRING programme.
+The Foundation will dedicate a space at The Mill and on our online platforms for a two/three-week period to the selected artist/artist collectives.

 WHAT ARE WE LOOKING FOR?

 Are you an emerging contemporary artist or artist collective (less than three solo exhibitions?)
 Are you working on something experimental, or in the contemporary idiom that you wish to show at our art centre?
-From January 2021, we are going to be dedicating wall space which will feature the work of an emerging contemporary artist or an emerging artist group/collective on a monthly basis.
-These can make it to the SPRING zone for approximately a month in 2021!
+Between June and September 2021, we are dedicating wall space which will feature the work of emerging contemporary artist/s or group/collective on a monthly basis.
+These can make it to the SPRING zone for approximately two to three weeks in 2021!

 This is an open call for emerging contemporary artists or artist groups/collectives to submit their work.
 We want to ensure that the work forming part of SPRING is in line with our ethos, aims and artistic vision.